flobb/FlobFoundationBundle/README.md

 ## Configuration & Usage

-**The bundle does not theme elements by default** in case of you want to use Foundation on specific form or bundle.
+**This bundle does not theme any elements by default**, in case you want to use Foundation on a specific form or bundle.

-To automatically theme form or other elements by defaut, go in the `app/config/config.yml` and add at the end :
+To automatically theme forms or other elements by defaut, go into the `app/config/config.yml` and add at the end:

 ```YAML
 fb_foundation:
     theme: { form: true, knp_menu: true, knp_paginator: true }
 ```

-If you want to do specifics HTML markup that extends templates of this bundle :
+If you want to do specific HTML markup that extends templates of this bundle:
-* create your template in your bundle
+*create your template in your bundle
-* add `{% extends 'FlorianBelhommeFoundationBundle:Form:foundation_form_div_layout.html.twig' %}` at the top (for the form template by exemple)
+*add `{% extends 'FlorianBelhommeFoundationBundle:Form:foundation_form_div_layout.html.twig' %}` at the top (the form template, for example)
-* edit the  `app/config/config.yml` :
+*edit the `app/config/config.yml`:

 ```YAML
 fb_foundation: